opconWizard/opcon-docs/docs/job-types/zos.md

 transparent to OpCon.
 It looks like any other scheduled started task.
 Use either TSO Batch or IRXJCL.
-The one major difference is that it is possible to code the PARM that is to be passed to the REXX routine (if any) in SAM schedule record \"Parms\".
+The one major difference is that it is possible to code the PARM that is to be passed to the REXX routine (if any) in SAM schedule record "Parms".
 Security is provided by the Proc name used.

 #### REXX as a Dynamic Task